emmettgb/Neptune.jl/README.md

 The Neptune project is an ambition to make Pluto more accessible to areas liks Data Science and Machine Learning.
 We agree with the developers of Pluto in the belief that scientific computing can be a lot simpler and more accessible.
 If you feel the same, give Neptune a try!
 We would love to hear what you think. 😊

-Finally, we would like to thank Fons van der Plas for his work and talent in creating the beautiful project that is Pluto.jl, and to apologise for any conflicts with his vision.
-There is no attempt to claim credit here - any successes you may have with Neptune are due to the great work of he and his co-developers on Pluto.
+Finally, we would like to thank the developers of Pluto for their work and talent in creating the beautiful project that is Pluto.jl, and to apologise for any conflicts with their vision.
+There is no attempt to claim credit here - any successes you may have with Neptune are due to the great work of the developers on Pluto.

 _Created by [**David Edelman**](https://github.com/compleathorseplayer) .
 Inspired by Pluto.jl_